mikecrist/AirbnbSafety/README.md

 # Airbnb Safety
-Interactive map of Airbnb property listings overlayed with heat map of neighborhood-specific crime risk; Model to estimate Airbnb listing price based upon accommodations and local crime.
+This project provides an interactive map of Airbnb property listings overlayed with a heat map of neighborhood-specific crime risk.
+Additionally, it provides a model to estimate Airbnb listing price based upon accommodations and local crime.

 ## Credits
 This project was created for the Georgia Tech Master of Analytics program.<br>